879479119/Github-Mobile/README.md

 ### Run it

++ Change the `host` file to make sure that `github.jian-gamestudio.cn` is pointed to `127.0.0.1`
-Just take look at the package.json :kissing:
++ Just take look at the package.json :kissing:

 ### Pages already built:
 ![home](https://github.com/879479119/Github-Mobile/raw/master/preview.png)